privacygmail cleanupemail security

 • IMAP access to complete emails

-• Full email content and comprehensive metadata
+• Full email content and metadata

 Privacy features: